planjs/stan/packages/oss-upload-tool/README.md

 npm config --global get oss_upload_tool_region "your region"
 ```
 There are the following environment variables.
-It is recommended to set environment variables corresponding to oss first.
+It is recommended to set the environment variable corresponding to oss first, then you do not need to specify the type of oss service provider.
 ```shell
 # General parameters
 npm config get oss_upload_tool_secret_id